 Co-Op Community Farm

-The Farm is currently comprised of several pastures, a two-story historic barn, an experimental hugelculture area, and a half acre fenced garden space (located along Big Bend Road).
-We are experimenting with different kinds of gardening techniques.
-We aim to create an agricultural educational curriculum, a surplus of fresh and preserved food, and an amazing volunteer network of gardening enthusiasts.
+The Farm is currently comprised of several pastures, a two-story historic barn, an experimental hugelculture cultivation area, and a half-acre fenced garden space (located along Big Bend Road).
+We are experimenting with different kinds of gardening techniques and food crops, while installing more fencing and integrating rotational livestock grazing.
+We aim to plant more fruit and nut trees, improve the farm’s water systems, continuously build better topsoils, create a permaculture education program, produce a surplus of fresh and preserved food, and continue to grow the network of our amazing volunteer farming and gardening enthusiasts.

 Some of our main activities are:

 •Building Healthy Topsoil

 •Oil Seed Production Experimenting

 **To see more BBCLT farm and garden pictures, click/tap here (or click/tap “Pictures” in the menu bar above).